brackendev/Readability-VisualWorks/README.md

 ## Installation

-Install the Readability parcel included in this repository.
+Load the Readability parcel included in this repository.

 ## Example Usage